 Drive Cautiously, Celebrate Responsibly and Arrive Alive

 Increased holiday traffic and unpredictable weather conditions make it more important than ever to tune-up on vehicle preparation and winter driving skills.
-Forty-one percent of fatal traffic accidents are single vehicle crashes.
+41% of fatal traffic accidents are single vehicle crashes.
 Accidents occur most often during the late night/early morning hours and the late afternoon hours to drivers who are tired, have consumed alcohol, or both.

 These safe driving tips will help protect you when driving your personal vehicle and a commercial truck:

 - Before you start your trip, make sure your vehicle is tuned up and in good shape for travel.
 This is especially important for winter driving conditions.